Grants

 Fertility Bursary

 Bursary to attend the Joint Fertility conference, this is a stand-alone bursary irrespective of the Travel Grant and can be applied for every year.
-Applications for Fertility Bursary 2024 will open during the 2023 Summer.
+Applications for the Early Bird Fertility Bursary 2024 are now closed.

 Travel Grants

 Travel Grants are available to support the attendance of SRF members at non-SRF conferences and courses relevant to reproductive biology.
 Reflecting the rising cost of attending such meetings, the Society recently increased the maximum award available to £800 (amounts awarded will be dependent on the overall cost of meeting and distance travelled).
-SRF travel grants are available to those who have been an SRF member for a minimum of one calendar year.
-An exception is given to members who have been a member for less than one year but are in the first year of their PhD.
+SRF travel grants are available to those who have been an SRF member for a minimum of 24 months.

 Vacation Scholarships